AverageMarcus/nexmo-developer/_api/voice/ncco.md

 #### Connect with fallback NCCO

 You can provide a fallback for Calls that do not connect.
-To do this set the `eventType` to `synchronous` and return an NCCO from the `eventUrl` if the Call enters any of the following states:
+To do this set the `eventType` to `synchronous` and return an NCCO from the `eventURL` if the Call enters any of the following states:

 * `timeout` - your user did not answer your call with `ringing_timer` seconds
 * `failed` - the call failed to complete